JakeWharton/jakewharton.com/_posts/2025-03-12-compile-time-validation-of-jni-signatures.md

 Alternative languages which target Java bytecode usually have equivalent markers to bind to native functions, such as Kotlin's `external` modifier.
 Unsurprisingly, when writing Kotlin we cannot use `java -h` because we don't have any Java!

-There remains a [long-standing feature request](https://youtrack.jetbrains.com/issue/KT-35127) for the `kotlinc` to generating these headers like `javac`.
+There remains a [long-standing feature request](https://youtrack.jetbrains.com/issue/KT-35127) for `kotlinc` to generating these headers like `javac`.
 Until then, there are three approaches to solving this problem: just write Java, use `javah`, or write our own tool.

 #### Just write Java